martamagui/OnlineAcademy-ADAT/README.md

 - HTML

 ## Todo list:
+- [ ] Check if a user already exists
 - [X] Add delete button and functionalities for the shopping cart.
 - [ ] Add a finish order button.
 - [ ] Use sessions to change navBar/when are logged login button must dissapear.
-- [ ] Add a random String functionality wich asigns a random token when you're buying without been logged. pasarelA PAGO, LOGIN, REGISTRO, ENVIAR CORREO, MANDAR POR EMAIL LA FACTURA.
+- [ ] Add a random String functionality wich asigns a random token when you're buying without been logged.
+- [ ] Add product detail view.
+      pasarelA PAGO, LOGIN, REGISTRO, ENVIAR CORREO, MANDAR POR EMAIL LA FACTURA.
 PHPMAILER PAGINA QUE INFORME DE QUE SE A AÑADIDO EL PRODUCTO.